-PLSC 2303 Introduction to Public Administration and Policy - (F).
+PLSC 2303 Introduction to Public Administration and Policy (Outside lab time will be required).
+Prerequisite: PROG 1003. - (F).
 This course introduces students to the public policy making process, the American public policy environment, the theory and practice of public administrators, and the role of public administrators in the public policy process.